 Our program includes the unique Family School alternative, as well as our Kadimah (“moving forward”) program for Grades Seven through Twelve.
 In Kadimah the teens discuss hot topics, argue moral issues, cook Jewish foods, dance, sing, meditate, and learn conversational Hebrew, to name a few of the Monday night options.
 Beginning with their tenth-grade year, they have the opportunity to travel with their peers to Washington, D.C. to put their social action knowledge to use at the Religious Action Center.

 Engraved in our mission statement is our congregational aim for lifelong learning; we are “…dedicated to the never-ending process of Jewish learning.”
 As a jewel in the crown of our educational programming, the Family School stands as a testament to what we believe in.
 From our original fifteen families of chalutzim, pioneers, the Family School continues to engage families each week in this unique program where every participant benefits.
 Each one is a student, and each one is a teacher.
 When these families leave our building, they have had richer, deeper conversations about what their Judaism means to them.
 And these conversations continue – into the rest of Sunday, into the rest of the week, and into the rest of their lives.

 Every single family should participate in Family School for just one year during their child’s religious education; it speaks to the moral imperative that we all have to be responsible to maintain the chain of our people.
 I hope you will consider this alternative to our regular religious school.
-Please call me with any questions you may have about this exciting and unique program!

 Community Service Hours Available: Whether we are getting our classrooms ready for the new school year or doing special projects, extra help is always welcome.
-Please email to [email protected] or call 201-512-1983 to let us know if your child would like to volunteer.
+Please email [email protected] or call 201-512-1983 to let us know if your child would like to volunteer.